-Principle 5: Corporate boards should have an adequate mix of independent and executive directors.
+Principle 5.
+Corporate boards should have an adequate mix of independent and executive directors.
 Boards across the world are expected to have a majority of independent directors, due to the belief that these directors can bring external expertise to the organization as well as allow enough independence to effectively and objectively oversee management activities.
-An independent director is loosely defined as an individual who has no relationship that may compromise his or her objectivity and loyalty to shareholders (i.e., individuals who have no material relationship with the company, whether as a partner, employee or of an affiliate, paid advisor, or consultant of the firm, or immediate family member of a partner or employee of the company).
+An independent director is defined as an individual who has no relationship that may compromise his or her objectivity and loyalty to shareholders.
+These are individuals who have no material relationship with the company, whether as a partner, employee of the organization or as an affiliate, paid advisor, or consultant to the firm, or immediate family member of a partner or employee of the company.
 The definition of independence itself has become stricter and limited to individuals who have no recent relationship to the company.

-- 51. Most codes do not mandate a majority of independent directors but rather recommend a mix of executive and independent directors such that the board may operate independently of management.
-Codes that allow companies to determine the adequate mix of directors include the OECD Principles, Viénot Report (France), Preda Report (Italy), Peters Code (Netherlands), and the Combined Code (UK).
-More stringent codes such as those of the Australian Stock Exchange (ASX, 2003) and NYSE require a majority of independent directors who hold regular meetings without management. - 52.
+Most codes do not mandate a majority of independent directors, but rather recommend a mix of executive and independent directors such that the board may operate independently of management.
+Codes that encourage companies to determine the adequate mix of directors include the OECD Principles, Viénot Report (France), Preda Report (Italy), Peters Code (The Netherlands), and the Combined Code (U.K.).
+More stringent codes such as those of the Australian Stock Exchange (2003) and NYSE require a majority of independent directors and demand that these directors hold regular meetings without the presence of management.

 Even the less stringent Japanese Corporate Governance Forum Principles recommend that the board of directors include independent, non-executive directors but allow for a transitional measure whereby companies may appoint a "management advisory committee" (Corporate Governance Forum of Japan, 2001).
 The latter is in place to allow companies to transition from Japanese governance structures, which traditionally had no independent directors on the board.